 Don’t Dismiss Duct Cleaning

-With the move to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
+With the move to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our hvac systems work to keep our home pleasant.
 Energy-efficiency is a wonderful thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
-This can cause the air to become static and contaminants (indoor air pollution) are lingering inside your home’s air – the air you and your family breathe.
+This can cause the air to become static and contaminants (indoor air pollution) are staying inside your home’s air – the air you and your family breathe.
 An air ventilation system detects indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, reducing the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s terrifying to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.
+So, yes, it’s terrifying to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.